thinkingaboutgames/thinkingaboutgames.github.io/README.md

 # Thinking About Games: Essay Form

 ## Technologies
 I used Formspree to send emails without a backend, and CKEditor to add  word-processing features to the textarea.
 CKEditor is an amazing tool that is very customizable - check it out!
 The biggest downside is that the API documentation is not very good.
 I added the WordCount plugin and removed a few of the included plugins of the full preset to make the customized editor you see in this project.
 I attempted to use the Autosave plugin as well, but I could not get it to work.
+But, I was able to implement autosave myself using HTML5's localStorage!

 ## TODO
 - test Word pasting
 - change font
-- style button
+- style button and error/save
 - test in safari
 - add meta tag for mobile
 - implement spinner
 - add favicon
-- refactor
+- refactor!

 ## TODO at meetup
 - set up domain with heroku